Dialectrix

-Ryan Leaf, better known by the stage name Dialectrix, is an Australian hip hop artist from Sydney.
+Ryan Leaf, better known by his stage name Dialectrix, is an Australian hip hop artist from Sydney.
 He was a member of Down Under Beats Crew (DUB Crew) and, since 2008, has been a member of Gully Platoon.
 In addition to his musical career, Dialectrix works in the construction trades.
 He was introduced to hip hop culture through skateboarding during adolescence.

 Biography

 Solo

 Dialectrix has released the solo albums Cycles of Survival, Audio Projectile and The Cold Light of Day.
 The All Aussie Hip Hop site describes Dialectrix's song "Fly On the Wall", from Audio Projectile, as: